Introduce your business and tell us your story: How did you decide on what to sell, and how did you source your products?

 How did you earn your first sales?
 Which channels are now generating the most traffic and sales for you?

 Back in 2002, we didn't have as many marketing avenues as we have today.
 Our first sales came from an article in the WSJ that featured our toast writing service (still available on our site).
 That traffic quickly lead to sales of groomsmen gifts.
-Obviously Google and Bing ads still drive a majority of our paid search traffic and revenues, but channels like Pinterest are really starting to show some impressive traction.
+Obviously Google and Microsoft Advertising still drive a majority of our paid search traffic and revenues, but channels like Pinterest are really starting to show some impressive traction.

 Tell us about the back-end of your business.
 What tools and apps do you use to run your store?
 How do you handle shipping and fulfillment?